Community relationships

 - You build relationships in your local government and with community partners that represent a range of voter demographics.

-- You maintain community contacts, and relationships continue through staffing changes.
+- You maintain community contacts and ensure that relationships continue through staffing changes.

 - You solicit, document, and act on relevant feedback from voters and partners in your local community.

-- You identify misconceptions about elections and respond accurately and in a timely manner.
+- You leverage your community relationships to identify misconceptions about elections and craft an accurate, timely response.

 Why this standard matters